 5. How do you plan to package your CBD?

-Finished CBD shelf-life studies are sparse, and even less so for CBD drinks specifically.
+Finished CBD product shelf-life studies are sparse, even more so for CBD drinks specifically.
 Flavorman has processes in place to try to stay one step ahead of that data so we can inform our clients as soon as possible of any potential risks that arise.
 One such risk, for example, involves packaging.